hsavit1/hsavit1.github.io/_posts/2015-09-12-ios-libraries.md

 comments: true
 ---

-Here I curate some notable iOS libraries.
+I have a habit of finding the best libraries on github (I call it a _productive_ time waster).
+Here I'll make an attempt to curate some notable iOS libraries.
 More to come!

 - **[AFNetworking](https://github.com/AFNetworking/AFNetworking)**: Probably the most "starred" iOS project on Github, and for good reason.
 AFNetworking wraps most of the complicated NSURLSession / HTTP / Core Data into one easy to use library.
 - **[ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa)**: If you haven't heard about this one, well, you're in for a serious treat.
 This lib makes your iOS code _Functional_ and _Reactive_.
 Find out more from their documentation on their github page or from their [website](http://reactivecocoa.io/)